Best women's padded underwear for cycling 2024 – top options to keep you riding in comfort

 Can get unsightly ‘thigh bulge’ above hems

-The closest to a traditional lycra liner short in this mini test, Gore’s lengthily-named C3 Women Liner Short Tights+ are constructed to the very high quality you’d expect from Gore, as befits their $80 / £50 price tag (although they’re currently on offer at $48 / £35).
+The closest to a traditional Lycra liner short in this mini test, Gore’s lengthily-named C3 Women Liner Short Tights+ are constructed to the very high quality you’d expect from Gore, as befits their price tag.
 They are made from lycra panels front and rear, with broad mesh panels at the sides for improved breathability.
 The front panel feels nicely supportive and is fairly low cut, with the lycra extending to the waistband for added comfort, while the rest of the waistband is a wide, soft elastic.
 The rear is cut high so it covers your lower back when you’re leaning forward over the bars.

 Gore’s Active chamois is the second-thickest tested here, after Endura’s, and it is divided into sections with channels between so that it articulates and conforms to your shape.
 The soft material covering the pad extends nearly 2in beyond the padding at the front and sides, to prevent any chafing from seams.
 The chamois, fabric, and cut combine to create a liner I could ride all day in.